 - Medical expenses – Bills and expenses for medical services such as doctors, hospital stays, emergency room treatment, ambulance fees, and nursing services.
 This also includes future medical expenses, if proven that the victim will need ongoing medical care.

-- Mental distress – This can consist of mental or emotional suffering connected to the CSI; these can include fright, terror, apprehension, nervousness, anxiety, worry, humiliation, mortification, feeling of lost dignity, embarrassment, grief, and shock.
+- Mental distress – This can consist of mental or emotional suffering connected to the SCI; these can include fright, terror, apprehension, nervousness, anxiety, worry, humiliation, mortification, feeling of lost dignity, embarrassment, grief, and shock.

 - Pain and suffering – An award for past (and future) physical pain as a result of the injury.
 This is typically determined, in part, by the nature of the injury, the certainty of future pain, its severity, and how long the plaintiff is expected to be in pain.